-+ Adds a new incubation phase into the sequence (Time-lapse acquisition only, (requires: Stage Incubator)).
-For more information please see 5.5.1 Special Options.

-- + Add Adds a new step into the sequence. - Select All Selects all steps in the sequence. - Clear Selection Clears the step selection. - Move Up, Wove Down These buttons move the current step up/down in the sequence. - X Remove Current This button removes the selected step from the sequence. - Remove All This button removes all steps from the sequence.
++ New This button adds new step into the sequence.

+Select All Use this button to select all steps in the sequence.

+Clear Selection Use this button to clear all steps selection.

+Move Up, Move Down These buttons moves the current step up/down in the sequence.

+imes Remove Current This button removes current step from the sequence.

+Remove All This button removes all steps from the sequence.

-5.5 Time-lapse Acquisition
+5.5.
+Time-lapse Acquisition

-Detailed studying of long-lasting processes is enabled by the time lapse acquisition mode of NIS-Elements AR.
+Detailed studying of long-lasting processes is enabled by the time lapse acquisition mode of NIS-Elements BR.
 The achievable experiment duration is limited by the hardware abilities of your PC only.
 Invoke the Acquire > Capture Timelapse > Capture Automatically command to set the experiment up: